 Conclusion

 All-Inclusive, “USB drive detected but not accessible” is a problem that can frustrate anyone.
 In this article, we discussed how you could fix it (whether it is shown in File Explorer or not).
-Note that during the fixing of this problem, you will lose important data in the USB.
-Therefore, make a smart choice and download 4DDiG Data Recovery on your PC.
+If you use 4DDiG Partition Manager to reformat the USB to a compatible file system, you will lose important data in the USB.
+But you don't have to worry about it, because we provide you with an effective solution-4DDiG Data Recovery.
 It can retrieve more than 1000 file types in just a matter of a few minutes.
 It has an easy to understand interface, fast scanning speed, and supports more than a dozen languages.
 So, download 4DDiG and restore lost files with simple clicks.

 (Click to rate this post)